Introduction

 9:50 a.m.
 Update – The Knoxville Utility Board tweeted that it was informed by TVA that their system is stabilizing and they expect the mandatory electric outages to no longer be necessary after 10 a.m.
 Saturday.

 I'd thought, “Liars!
 We had a blackout at 11 AM, which is after 10 AM!”
-In the early afternoon, while writing this article, I saw the 12:21 PM update:
+In the early afternoon, while writing this article, I saw the following 12:21 PM update:

 Saturday